 Thankfully, by combining the strengths of apodized diffractive and refractive technologies, the AcrySof® IQ ReSTOR® IOL provides quality near, intermediate and distance vision, and increased independence from reading glasses or bifocals.
 And with the addition of proven aspheric technology, the AcrySof® IQ ReSTOR® IOL takes the advancements one step further, for a lens with enhanced image quality and clarity.

 Diffraction involves the spreading of light as it passes through a lens.
 You’ll notice that on the AcrySof® IQ ReSTOR®IOL, the center of the lens surface consists of a series of tiny rings—this is known as an apodized diffractive optic.

 Apodization is the gradual tapering of different diffractive levels (or “steps”) on a lens, creating a smooth transition of light between distant, intermediate and near focal points.
 The series of tiny steps in the center of the AcrySof® IQ ReSTOR® IOL work together to focus the light, providing excellent near, intermediate and distance vision.

 Refraction involves the redirection of light as it passes through a lens.
 The outer ring of the AcrySof® IQ ReSTOR® IOL is a refractive region designed for excellent distance vision.
 This refractive area bends light as it passes through the lens, accurately focusing it on the retina for a crisp, clear image.

 What is Aspheric Technology?

-At night look at a light post, if there is a “halo” surrounding the light, or especially if the “halo” appears stronger in one eye than the other, then this is a good indication that it is time to see a Shah Eye Center optometrist.
+Seeing a “halo” surrounding a light post at night, is a good indication that it is time to see a Shah Eye Center Optometrist; especially if the “halo” appears stronger in one eye than the other.
 Optometrists are specifically trained to spot and test for cataract development.